unahouExosite/docs/exositeready/gwe/otau.md

 ## Overview

-Performing Over the Air Updates to gateways is the core function of Gateway Engine and, more specifically, the `gwe` process.
+Performing Over the Air Updates to gateways is the core function of ExositeReady™ Gateway Engine (GWE) and, more specifically, the `gwe` process.

 Over the Air Updating can be tricky.
-To help you understand how Gateway Engine's OTAU feature works, the diagram below was created to show the sequence that results in a Gateway Engine Over the Air Update.
+To help you understand how GWE's OTAU feature works, the diagram below was created to show the sequence that results in a GWE Over the Air Update.

 ![otau](/exositeready/gwe/otau_image.png)

-In words, this diagram states that Gateway Engine will check for the `engine_fetch` alias for specially formatted JSON objects that contain instructions for new Custom Gateway Applications or updates to existing ones to be downloaded and installed.
+In words, this diagram states that GWE will check for the `engine_fetch` alias for specially formatted JSON objects that contain instructions for new custom gateway applications or updates to existing ones to be downloaded and installed.
 If there is nothing to download and install, it will sleep for the amount of seconds configured in the `update_interval` alias.